dfki-ric/phobos/doc/phobosTutorial.md

 ### Step 5 - Export your robot ###

 Exporting your robot in your favourite file format is very easy with phobos.
 Just select any component you want to be exported (in most situations you want to export the whole robot) and select the formats you want your robot exported to.
-Then start the export and your done.
+Then start the export and you're done.

 We hope that tutorial helped you getting started with phobos.
 Enjoy your now fully visual robot making!